Submitting your manuscript online

 - When submitting your manuscript, please enter your manuscript data into the relevant fields, following the detailed instructions given at the top of each page.
 You may like to have the original word processing file available so that you can copy and paste the title and abstract into the required fields.
 You will also be required to provide email addresses for your co-authors, so please have these to hand when you logon to the site.

-- If the files have not been uploaded to your satisfaction, go back to the file upload screen where you can remove the files you do not want, and repeat the upload process.
+- If the files have not been uploaded to your satisfaction, click on the 'Previous' button to move back to the file upload screen where you can remove the files you do not want, and repeat the upload process.

-- After the manuscript has been submitted you will see a confirmation screen and receive an email confirmation stating that your manuscript has been successfully submitted.
-This will also give the assigned manuscript number, which is used in all correspondence.
-If you do not receive this, your manuscript will not have been successfully submitted to the journal and the paper cannot progress to peer review.
-If this is the case your manuscript will still be sitting in the 'Unsubmitted Manuscripts' section of your 'Author Center' awaiting your attention.
+- After the manuscript has been submitted you will receive an email confirmation stating that your manuscript was successfully submitted.
+This email will also give the assigned manuscript number, which is used in all correspondence.
+If you do not receive this email, your manuscript will not have been successfully submitted to the journal and the paper cannot progress to peer review.
+If this is the case your manuscript will still be sitting in the 'Partially Submitted Manuscripts' section of your 'Author Centre' awaiting your attention.

-- Logon to the online submission website as before and, in the 'Author Centre', click on 'Manuscripts to be Revised'.
-You will then see the title of any manuscripts you submitted that are under revision.
+- Logon to the Online Submission Website as before and, in the 'Author Center', click on 'Manuscripts with Decisions'.
+You will then see the title of any manuscripts you submitted that have decisions.
+If the decision requires submission of a revised paper, click on “create a revision.”
+You will reach the revision submission procedure.